About Crossroad Press

 Crossroad Press was formed in 2009 as Macabre Ink Digital.
-The original intent was simply to bring my own out of print books to Kindle and other eReaders, and to try and get a few of them done as audiobooks.
+The original intent was simply to bring my own out of print books to Kindle and other eBook platforms, and to try and get a few of them done as audiobooks.
 My background, besides being an author, is in IT.
 I’m IT Manager for a very successful company, and have extensive background in web development, networking, and computers.
 All of this made learning the basic tools of the trade a short and simple task.

-When I started getting my titles digitized, a few friends noticed what I was doing.
-EBooks had just begun to take off.
+When I started getting my titles digitized, a few friends noticed what I was doing. eBooks had just begun to take off.
 Everyone was afraid of being left behind.
-Some publishers were moving into eBooks, but seemed bent on making as much money as they could while, as usual, excluding the authors.
+Some publishers were moving into digital, but seemed bent on making as much money as they could while, as usual, excluding the authors.
 Those friends asked if I’d help them with their books.
 They offered to pay me.
 I declined.
 Instead, I asked for a small percentage.

 We keep the prices of the eBooks reasonable.
 Most old, novel length paperbacks can be had in print from Amazon for .99 plus shipping.
-We sell most reprint genre books for $2.99 – $3.99 to hit the minimum price Amazon will pay out 70 percent on.
+We sell reprint genre books for $2.99 – $3.99 to hit the minimum price Amazon will pay out 70 percent on.
 Scarcer or larger books we scale upward.
 The most expensive eBook we’ve sold is $6.99.
 I remember when I used to read incessantly, and I remember that around $5 a book is where it was no longer an impulse buy for me, and I had to think a lot harder before buying something new.

-We have a POD hardcover and trade paperback program as well, though it’s in its infancy, and is mostly dedicated to new works that we are the first to publish.
-We pay a high royalty percentage on audio and print as well as digital.
-We are not looking for new ways to twist it to make more money for ourselves.
+The print program now has to prioritize new titles original to Crossroad Press.
+We have added KDP paperbacks through Amazon to the editions we publish for some of the backlist books.
 I’m foremost an author, and I’m sick to death of authors getting the shaft on their work.
 There may have been a time when expensive 5th Avenue offices for publishers were necessary; that day has passed.
 You can publish from a garage in Hoboken and have a wonderful presence on the web, and that’s the home of digital.

 So, our dedication is to our authors, and to keeping the prices down for our readers.
 I believe that this is the future of publishing.
 I don’t think the bigger publishers are “getting” it fast enough.
 They still own rights to people like King, Koontz, Patterson, etc., and until those cash-cows begin to fade, they will continue to charge too much for electronic editions, gobbling up rights to old titles they never push, and trying to shore up the walls of a crumbling, changing business.
 Witness our growing relationship with horror great Clive Barker.

-I would love to work with you on the backlists (and whatever property you have available) at Crossroad Press.
+If you are an established author with books no longer in print, we would love to work with you on the backlists (and whatever property you have available) at Crossroad Press.
 Thanks for your time.